sbellus/json-cmake/README.md

 }}
 ```

-Let assume that above JSON is stored in variable `jsonTest` in CMake.
-Then it can be parsed with following lines of code.
+Let assume that above JSON is stored in variable `jsonTest` in CMake script.
+It can be parsed with following lines of code.
 ``` cmake
 sbeParseJson(example "${jsonTest}")